abousis/Automated-Audio-Source-Extraction-From-Recordings-Using-Deep-Neural-Networks/README.md

 checkpoint_path = "your-model-saving-path-to-gdrive/model.h5"
 tf.keras.callbacks.ModelCheckpoint(filepath=checkpoint_path, monitor='val_binary_crossentropy',verbose=1, save_best_only=True, mode='min')
 ```
-Use "steps per epoch" parameter according to the training time limit.
+Use "steps_per_epoch" parameter according to the training time limit.

+## Batch size
+Generally, when using a GPU, selecting batch size as power of 2, leads to better execution times.
+Furthermore bigger batch sizes can lead to better gradient estimation.
+I recommend to select a power of 2 batch size number between 8-512, according to your memory restrictions.

 ## Important note
 When loading a model with
 ```python
 model = tf.keras.models.load_model("path-to-model", compile=False)
 ```
 the Tensorflow versions should match, i.e. if you use Tensorflow v2.4.1 when training the model and try to load model using Tensorflow v2.2. you will possibly get an error.
-The pre-built model is created with Tensorflow v2.4.1.
+At publishing time, model was created with Tensorflow v2.4.1.

 ## Acknowledgements
 This repository borrows many ideas from the following